OpenNews/datainstitute-website/homepage.md

 **What will the hours be?
 Will I need to take off work?**

-The Data Institute will run all day on weekdays between July 10 to July 21.
+The Data Institute will run all day on weekdays between July 8 to July 19.
 There will also be assignments and project work that will likely occupy a good portion of evenings and weekends.
 We’re going to pack a lot of information into these two weeks, so applicants must be able to dedicate the entire time to the program.
 If this poses a financial burden that would make you unable to attend the workshop, we hope the $1,000 stipend for each participant helps mitigate that issue.

 **Can I attend the Data Institute online?**

 No, we are not offering remote participation in the Data Institute.

+**Who organizes the Data Institute?**

+The Data Institute is a collaborative project of the [Center for Journalism & Democracy](https://cfjd.howard.edu/) and the [Ida B. Wells Society for Investigative Reporting](https://idabwellssociety.org/).
+The program was [developed at ProPublica](https://projects.propublica.org/graphics/ida-propublica-data-institute), which continues to support the project, and [OpenNews](https://opennews.org/) helps coordinate planning and participation.
+Major financial support is provided by the Robert Wood Johnson Foundation as part of the CJD’s Investigative Journalism for Health Equity Project.

 **More questions?**